-- Track and process board dues
+- Track reporting deadlines and process board dues

 - Other duties as assigned by Executive Director

-- Bachelor’s degree or above (Master’s preferred)
+- Bachelor’s degree or above (Master’s degree preferred)

-- Strong organizational skills and attention to detail
+- Strong organizational skills with high attention to detail

 - Ability to exercise good judgment, demonstrate initiative, and handle confidential materials with integrity